You can connect with an Honors advisor in the following ways:

 - Drop-in advising.
-We hold regular drop-in advising hours in Washburn Observatory on days when classes are in session.
+Drop-in advising is currently unavailable.
+Please e-mail us at firstname.lastname@example.org or schedule an appointment to connect with an advisor.
 Drop-ins are most useful for quick questions and conversations (up to 15 minutes).
 Common topics for drop-ins are questions about a specific course, enrollment trouble-shooting, and referrals to other campus resources.
 Students are served on a first-come, first-served basis, and the drop-in advising schedule is posted on the L&S Honors online calendar and on Starfish.

 Do you want to declare a major or certificate?
 L&S Honors Program advisors are happy to discuss your plans, but we are not able to process major or certificate declarations.
 To find out the declaration process for your intended program, visit the University Undergraduate Guide, find the major or certificate you are interested in, and view the information provided under “How to Get in.”
 Many programs require an appointment with a departmental advisor to complete the major or certificate declaration.